nickytonline/source.nickytonline.github.io/src/pages/articles/2018-08-25-my-git-aliases/index.md

   - 'git'
 ---

 Alright, so Phil Nash [roped me into this one](https://dev.to/philnash/comment/518o).
 This keeps in line with my other posts that are “Not just a Gist”.
 If you want to read about those posts, check out [mac.iamdeveloper.com](https://mac.iamdeveloper.com) and [vscode.iamdeveloper.com](https://vscode.iamdeveloper.com).
-This post's birth comes from [gitaliases.iamdeveloper.com](https://gitaliases.iamdeveloper.com) which is essentially a copy paste of my git aliases.
+This post’s birth comes from [a gist](https://gist.github.com/nickytonline/128d7d164d1eea5daba6753ed0829f41#file-gitconfig) which is essentially a copy paste of my git aliases.

 I'm going to provide my list of git aliases and explain what each alias does, plain and simple.
 Let's get started! 🏁 For those new to git aliases, please see the [defacto docs on aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).